 Response from TEWV

-TEWV will work with Healthwatch Stockton-on-Tees to ensure they are acting upon the key themes raised within the report.
-They endeavour to have a response in January 2022 in terms of more detailed localised actions.
+TEWV will work with Healthwatch Stockton-on-Tees to ensure they are acting upon the key themes raised within the report in terms of more detailed localised actions.